spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mx-puppet-groupme.md

 The playbook can install and configure [mx-puppet-groupme](https://gitlab.com/xangelix-pub/matrix/mx-puppet-groupme) for you.

-See the project page to learn what it does and why it might be useful to you.
+See the project's [documentation](https://gitlab.com/xangelix-pub/matrix/mx-puppet-groupme/blob/master/README.md) to learn what it does and why it might be useful to you.

 ## Adjusting the playbook configuration